chauff/cse1500-web-transcripts/README.md

 - :construction: **Lecture 8** on web security ([2018/19 transcript](Lecture-8.md), [2017/18 slides](https://chauff.github.io/documents/webdb-2017-18/web-security.pdf))
   - Required readings: *none*
   - Recommended activities:
-    - Listen to [this podcast](https://syntax.fm/show/035/keeping-up-with-the-codeashians-dealing-with-our-fast-paced-industry) on how to navigate the fast-paced Web technology industry.
+    - :headphones: Listen to [this podcast](https://syntax.fm/show/035/keeping-up-with-the-codeashians-dealing-with-our-fast-paced-industry) on how to navigate the fast-paced Web technology industry.
     - In a "star module" two years ago, two first-year students in TI1506 implemented [CrapStore](https://github.com/nielsdebruin/CrapStore), a Node.js based web app modeled after BadStore (discussed in class).
 Try it out if you want to test some basic web security issues.
   - Recommended readings:
     - If you want to know everything there is about security, read Ross Anderson's [Security Engineering book](https://www.cl.cam.ac.uk/~rja14/book.html) (available for free).
 [Chapter 21](http://www.cl.cam.ac.uk/%7Erja14/Papers/SEv2-c21.pdf) is most pertinent to the web security lecture (warning: this is an extensive read).